 They can be a memory, a conversation, or simply a feeling that we respond to in a certain way.
 Triggers can spark joy, happiness, frustration, fear, sadness, anger, and a host of other responses.
 Some good, some not so good.

-An example of a positive trigger might be the sound of someone laughing which causes you to smile.
+A positive trigger might be the sound of someone laughing which causes you to smile.

-An example of a negative trigger might be the sound of someone laughing and it reminds you of an instance when someone laughed at a mistake you made, and that causes you to feel sad, hurt, or angry.
+A negative trigger might be the sound of someone laughing and it reminds you of an instance when someone laughed at a mistake you made, and that causes you to feel sad, hurt, or angry.

 Both are triggering events with opposite responses.